Lok Janshakti Party: 2020 Bihar Assembly Elections

 After the entry of Lok Janshakti Party in National Democratic Alliance in 2014, the NDA's principal parties in Bihar namely LJP, Bharatiya Janata Party and Rashtriya Lok Samta Party had contested against the JD(U) – Rashtriya Janata Dal-Indian National Congress Mahagathbandhan alliance in 2015 and further until 2020 Bihar Assembly Election.
 On the question of seat sharing for the 2020 Assembly elections, the LJP under the presidency of Chirag Paswan decided to quit NDA and fight on 143 Assembly seats alone.
 This turned out to be the single most important reason for the poor electoral performance of JD(U) led by Nitish Kumar.
 The Quint reported, if LJP would have formed a pre poll alliance with BJP, National Democratic Alliance would have won additional 38 seats.

 The parliamentary committee of LJP however decided to support BJP in and outside the state with the number of seats they win in the state while contesting solely.
 The move as per party leadership was to oppose JD(U) while allying with the BJP.
-The way for the party was not though easy as it was to face a number of coalitions and political parties which were contesting the elections with their support bases.
+The way for the party was not easy as it was to face a number of coalitions and political parties which were contesting the elections with their support bases.

-LJP crisis 2021

-Chirag Paswan expelled five rebel MPs.
-Paras-led camp removed him as party chief.
-Leaving the split wide open in the Lok Janshakti Party, five MPs led by Pasupati Paras on Tuesday claimed that they have removed party national president Chirag Paswan from the post.
-However, Paswan said that LJP called a national executive meeting and removed the five rebel MPs from the party's primary membership.